TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 :::

-The fact that the zero vector is orthogonal to _any_ vector is an immediate consequence of the definition, but it may seem counter intuitive to you.
+The fact that the zero vector is orthogonal to _any_ vector is an immediate consequence of the definition, but it may seem counterintuitive to you.
 The following example illustrates a situation where this orthogonality leads to a much nicer outcome.

 ::::{prf:example}
 :label: Ex:PerpendicularLine